clockspot/arduino-clock/README.md

 * **The date.** Several formats are available in the [options menu](#options-menu).
 When setting, it will ask for the year, then the month, then the date.
 * **Day counter.** This will count down to, or up from, a date of your choice, repeating every year.
 When setting, it will ask for the month, then the date, then the direction (0 = count down, 1 = count up).
   * TIP: To display the day of the year, set it to count up from December 31.
-* **Sunrise and sunset.** These two displays show the previous and next sunrise or sunset (indicated by `1` or `0` on the seconds tubes), in the same 12h/24h format as the time of day.
-This is based on the latitude, longitude, and UTC offset you specify in the [options menu](#options-menu).
+* **Sunrise/sunset.** These two displays show the previous and next apparent sunrise/sunset times (indicated by `1` or `0` on the seconds tubes – during the day, it shows sunrise then sunset; at night, sunset then sunrise).
+The times are calculated using the latitude, longitude, UTC offset, and auto DST rule specified in the [options menu](#options-menu), and shown in the same 12h/24h format as the time of day.
+  * NOTE: At this writing, the times may be incorrect by a few minutes, depending on [your longitude and time of year](https://docs.google.com/spreadsheets/d/1dYchVCJAuhvosrCdtEeHLT3ZXcLZK8X0UtENItZR32M/edit#gid=0).
+I believe this to be a rounding error(s) in the [Dusk2Dawn library](https://github.com/dmkishi/Dusk2Dawn) (compared to the [NOAA Solar Calculator](https://www.esrl.noaa.gov/gmd/grad/solcalc/) it’s based on) and plan to investigate.

 ### Alarm

 The alarm is always shown in 24h format so you can tell AM from PM.

 * Use **Up/Down** to switch the alarm between **on, skip, and off** (indicated by `1`/`01`/`0` on the seconds tubes, and/or high/medium/low beeps).
-* When the alarm sounds, press any button to snooze it, and again to cancel the snooze, which will silence it until the next alarm time (it will give a short low beep, and the display will blink once).
+* When the alarm sounds, press any button – once to snooze, and again to cancel the snooze / silence the alarm for the day (it will give a short low beep, and the display will blink once).
 * **Skip** silences the next alarm in advance – useful if you’re taking a day off, or you wake up before your alarm.
 In the [options menu](#options-menu), you can program the alarm to skip automatically during the work week or on weekends – and when this is active, you can also _unskip_ the next alarm by simply switching it back on.
 The [Alt button](#the-alt-button) can be set to toggle the skip setting.

 ### Countdown Timer